jmkorhonen/jmkorhonen.github.io/_posts/2025/2025-10-29-notes-examples-of-llms-as-synthetic-human-responders-and-agents.md

 - research
 - notebooks
 ---
+This post discusses the use of large language models (LLMs) as synthetic human responders and agents in various research contexts.
+It includes examples of LLMs simulating human decision-making, generating personas, and their application in agent-based models.

 _Note: This is output from ChatGPT5 Plus’s Deep Research (light) mode, 25 SEP 2025.
 References have been checked and some light editing done by me – Janne M. Korhonen._ _I’m going to return to this topic later, but due to popular demand, chose to share the note as-is._